Core Docs

 Host bindings can update these maps with:

-• CmdTargetUpsert / CmdTargetDispose
+• CmdTargetUpsert / CmdTargetMeasurement / CmdTargetDispose

 • CmdTargetLayerUpsert / CmdTargetLayerDispose